o3de/sig-network/governance/SIG Network Charter.md

 - Items that span or require other SIGs or groups and how it relates to this SIG’s responsibilities.

 ## Out of Scope
+- Not responsible for sample projects unless projects are approved/accepted by SIG.
 - Not responsible for cloud or network services or interopability with such services.
 - Not responsible for 3rd party gems and code for network services.
 Contributors submitting such integrations are responsible for support.
 - Not responsible for best practices of network or services implementation.
 - Not responsible for networked tools implementation, outside of core responsibilities for multiplayer and cloud services, but may advise teams on best practices.
 - Versioning of communication protocols (not currently a responsibility of the SIG).
-- Support for peer-to-peer connectivity not currently a responsibility of the SIG).
+- Support for peer-to-peer connectivity (not currently a responsibility of the SIG).
 - Definition and implementation of 3rd party distribution platform services interfaces.